tatiananeda/express-seo-breadcrumbs/README.md

 # Express Seo Breadcrumbs

 A handy middleware to produce seo-friendly breadcrumbs with **zero dependencies** and simple interface.
+ Breadcrumbs are accumulated while each new breadcrumb's url includes the url of the previous crumb, thus reflecting users journey in depth of the app.
+ Main page crumb is always stored.

 ## Getting Started